wilsonzlin/minify-html/README.md

 minify-html = { version = "0.3.12", features = ["js-esbuild"] }
 ```

-Building with the `js-esbuild` feature requires the Go compiler to be installed as well, to build the [JS minifier](https://github.com/wilsonzlin/esbuild-rs).
+Building with the `js-esbuild` feature requires the Go compiler to be installed as well, to build the [JS and CSS minifier](https://github.com/wilsonzlin/esbuild-rs).

-If the `js-esbuild` feature is not enabled, `cfg.minify_js` will have no effect.
+If the `js-esbuild` feature is not enabled, `cfg.minify_js` and `cfg.minify_css` will have no effect.

 ##### Use